gvellut/jncep/README.md

 If the flag `--absolute` is passed, the range must be of the form `<part>:<part>` where each part number refers to the part number from the beginning of the series i.e. if the first volume in the series has 11 parts, then `12` is the same as `2.1` without the `--absolute` flag.

+### Font

+The tool copies into the epub the text obtained from J-Novel Club as is, simply adding a bit of styling.
+Depending on the font used by the ePub reader, some characters may not display.
+I have noticed it in a series where the string used as the scene separator is __♱__: My Kobo eBook reader would not show it with any of the fonts present on the device.
+In that case, it is possible to copy [Crimson Text](https://www.typewolf.com/site-of-the-day/fonts/crimson-text), the font used by J-Novel Club for its online reader, into the device.
+Then, selecting that font should result in all characters being visible.

 ## track

 This command is used to tell the tool that it should track updates for a series.
 A flag `--rm` can be used to untrack a series.
 In both cases, a URL link to a part or volume or series on the J-Novel Club website must be passed and is used to specify the series.